fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Send-ServiceFabricNodeHealthReport.md

 The node must already exist in the health store.
 To check whether it exists, use the [Get-ServiceFabricNodeHealth](./Get-ServiceFabricNodeHealth.md) cmdlet.
 Alternatively, you can use the [Get-ServiceFabricNode](./Get-ServiceFabricNode.md) cmdlet.
-If the cmdlet gets the and the node has valid health state, then the node exists in the health store.
+If the cmdlet gets the node and the node has valid health state, then the node exists in the health store.

 The cmdlet sends the report after an interval specified by the *HealthReportSendIntervalInSec* parameter of the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.
 The cluster connection must be kept alive during this time.